annikaw49/LabProtocols/AnaerobicIsolation.md

 - [ ] Inspect the new plates to ensure that the colonies are homogenous in morphology.
 - [ ] Using a pipette tip, pick a single colony from new plates and four quadrant streak onto a new plate (of the same type) to further purify and ensure that we will have a single isolate in the future.
 - [ ] Incubate new plate at 37˚C for 24-72h depending on speed of growth of organism.
-- [ ] Be sure to take plates out of the incubator once grown, they can be stored in the chamber for as long as needed.
+- [ ] Be sure to take plates out of the incubator once grown, they can be stored in the chamber for no longer than 2 weeks or can be subcultured onto a new plate.
 - [ ] Aliquot 3 mL of mGAM into 1 falcon tube per isolate (plus 1 more for a sterile control) and move to anaerobic chamber.

 ## Day 11